lucasconstantino/next-cache-tags/README.md

 ## Example

 Checkout the [./examples/redis](./examples/redis/) project for a complete, yet simple, use case.
+This project is deployed [here](https://next-cache-tags-redis-example.vercel.app/alphabet).

 ## License